Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions: Finding efficiently simulatable qubits by solving the vertex cover problem

-Here, we introduce a formal definition of hypergraph and the vertex cover problem. \begin{definition}[Hypergraph] (i)Let $V$ be a non-empty set.
-We say a tuple $G(V, E)$ is a \emph{hypergraph} if and only if $E$ is a set of subsets $e\in V$ of $V$.
-We call each element in $E$ an \emph{edge}.
-From now, we always assume $\forall e\in E, |e|>1$.
+Here, we introduce a formal definition of hypergraph and the vertex cover problem. \begin{definition}[Hypergraph] (i) Let $V$ be a non-empty set.
+The \emph{hypergraph} $G(V, E)$ is defined by a tuple of the vertex set $V$ and the edge set $E$, a set of hyperedges $e \subset V$.

 Let $G(V,E)$ be a hypergraph.